 Where the Castle Doctrine Does Not Apply

-The presumption of reasonable fear under the Castle Doctrine does not apply in every home invasion scenario.
-If the person entering your home is a lawful resident or co-tenant, such as a spouse or roommate, the presumption does not automatically apply.
-Similarly, if you are engaged in illegal activity at the time of the incident, the Castle Doctrine protections may not be available to you.
-Law enforcement officers executing a lawful warrant or performing official duties are also excluded from Castle Doctrine scenarios.
+Important exceptions include: (1) If the person entering your home is a lawful resident or co-tenant—spouse, roommate, or adult child who lives with you—the presumption does not automatically apply.
+(2) If you are engaged in illegal activity at the time of the incident, Castle Doctrine protections may not be available.
+(3) Law enforcement officers executing a lawful warrant or performing official duties are excluded—you cannot use the Castle Doctrine to justify attacking them.
+(4) Visitors and guests whom you invited into your home are generally judged differently than home invaders.

-One significant change in Ohio law is the shift in the burden of proof for self-defense.
 Prior to 2019, Ohio was one of the few states where the defendant bore the burden of proving self-defense by a preponderance of the evidence.
-Ohio Revised Code Section 2901.05 now places the burden on the prosecution to disprove a claim of self-defense beyond a reasonable doubt, once the defendant has presented sufficient evidence to raise the issue.
-This shift brought Ohio in line with the majority of other states and provides meaningful protection for individuals who legitimately acted in self-defense.
+Ohio Revised Code 2901.05 now places the burden on the prosecution to disprove a claim of self-defense beyond a reasonable doubt, once the defendant has presented sufficient evidence to raise the issue.
+Once you present evidence of self-defense, the prosecution must prove beyond a reasonable doubt that your actions were unjustified.

 When to Seek Legal Counsel

 Even clear-cut self-defense situations can lead to criminal charges.
-Prosecutors may question whether the threat was truly imminent, whether the level of force was reasonable, or whether you could have avoided the confrontation entirely.
-If you have used force in self-defense, it is critical to contact an attorney before speaking with investigators.
-Statements made in the immediate aftermath of an incident can be taken out of context and used against you.
+Prosecutors may question whether the threat was truly imminent, whether the level of force was reasonable, whether you could have avoided the confrontation, or whether you were the initial aggressor.
+If you have used force in self-defense, contact an attorney before speaking with investigators.
+Statements made while emotional or in shock can be taken out of context and used against you.

-If you are facing charges related to the use of force in Ohio, Jwayyed Law LLC can evaluate the facts of your situation and help build a defense that protects your rights under Ohio's self-defense statutes.
+If you are facing charges related to the use of force in Ohio, Jwayyed Law LLC can evaluate the facts and help build a defense that protects your rights under Ohio's self-defense statutes.
+Call (614) 285-5482 or schedule a free consultation today.
+We serve all Ohio counties except Franklin County for criminal defense matters due to a conflict.

 This article is for informational purposes only and does not constitute legal advice.
 For legal counsel regarding your specific situation, contact Jwayyed Law, LLC.